-- In collaboration with the Academic Chair, accountable for effective recruitment, selection, orientation, evaluation, training and development of program specialists, part-time faculty, and technicians for CECT programs within the School and affiliated organizations, in accordance with the College recruitment, job evaluation, and performance management processes. - Works in collaboration with HR and the Teaching & Learning Specialists to identify and provide development opportunities for faculty. - Responsible for coordinating the orientation program for new CECT employees within the School and affiliated organizations. - Ensure compliance with all aspects of the collective agreements and works collaboratively with Human Resources to enhance the College partnership with its union locals. - Participate in the development of the annual budget and ensure that resources are monitored and allocated to meet the financial targets of the program area.
-Margins must be monitored through continuous maximizing of revenues and controlling of expenses; - Makes collaborative decisions in alignment with financial model regarding the running/cancellation of courses. - Ensures health and safety and ergonomic needs of direct reports are proactively addressed, that issues are appropriately resolved and that safety procedures are enforced, in compliance with the Occupational Health and Safety Act. - Responsible for ensuring direct reports receive appropriate health and safety training.
+- In collaboration with relevant academic leaders across the college, accountable for effective recruitment, selection, orientation, evaluation, training and development of Ontario Learn facilitators, in accordance with the College recruitment, job evaluation, and performance management processes. - Work in collaboration with HR and the Teaching & Learning Specialists to identify and provide development opportunities for faculty. - Responsible for coordinating orientation for new Ontario Learn facilitators. - Ensure compliance with all aspects of the collective agreements and work collaboratively with Human Resources to enhance the College partnership with its union locals. - Participate in the development of the annual budget and ensure that resources are monitored and allocated to meet financial targets.
+Margins must be monitored through continuous maximizing of revenues and controlling of expenses. - Make collaborative decisions in alignment with financial model regarding the running/cancellation of courses. - Ensure health and safety and ergonomic needs of direct reports are proactively addressed, that issues are appropriately resolved and that safety procedures are enforced, in compliance with the Occupational Health and Safety Act. - Responsible for ensuring direct reports receive appropriate health and safety training.